-The laboratory is studying the role played by a family of inflammatory mediators called chemokines in the recruitment and activation of monocytes and macrophages during chronic inflammation.
+The Greaves Laboratory is studying the role played by a family of inflammatory mediators called chemokines in the recruitment and activation of monocytes and macrophages during chronic inflammation.
 We are interested in the role chemokines play in atherosclerosis - a disease process that occurs in arteries causing angina, heart attacks, strokes and peripheral arterial disease.

 In recent experiments, we showed that lipoprotein ApoA1 significantly down-regulates monocyte/macrophage responses to a wide range of inflammatory chemoattractants in vivo and in vitro.